nicolasventer/raw-ts/README.md

 # raw-ts

 raw-ts is a lightweight tool that convert a file to a raw typscript string.
+*unraw-ts is the opposite tool that convert a raw typscript string to a file. (only raw-ts is documented since usage is the same)*

 # Usage